MMLabCodes/polymersimulator/README.md

     1. Solvating small molecules <br>
     2. Solvating polymers <br>

-Amber topologies and parameters will be generated for systesms of solvated small molecules and polymers to be used for molecular dynamics simulations. <br>
+Amber topologies and parameters will be generated for systems of solvated small molecules and polymers to be used for molecular dynamics simulations. <br>

 Do the tutorial: **Tutorial_3_Solvating_Small_Molecules_and_Polymers.ipynb**